 Typical tasks for domestic electricians include:

-- appliance safety testing (particularly in rental properties)
+- Testing the safety of appliances (particularly in rental properties)

 The Commercial Electrician: Working in Structures for Public Use